Net labels identify and electrically connect different points in a schematic.

 Choose Place»Net Label from the main menus.

-Right-click in the design space then choose Place»Net Label from the context menu.
+Right-click in the workspace then choose Place»Net Label from the context menu.

 Click the button on the Wiring toolbar.